-A capillary malformation (commonly referred to as a port-wine stain), is a flat, sharply defined vascular stain of the skin.
+A capillary malformation (also known as a port-wine stain or port-wine birthmark), is a flat, sharply defined vascular discoloration of the skin.
 It may cover a large surface area or it may be scattered and appear as smaller spots of color.
-It is usually located on one side of the body without crossing the midline.
-It can be found anywhere on the body (illustration 1), most commonly the head / neck region (illustration 2).
+It can be found be anywhere on the body.

-Another capillary vascular lesion, called nevus simplex, is mostly seen in newborns and is often confused with capillary malformations.
-When these birthmarks appear on the forehead, eyelids, nose or upper lip, they are commonly called "angel kisses."
-When seen on the back of the neck, they are commonly called "stork bites."
-These lesions usually fade by 1 year of age and do not require treatment.
+Another capillary vascular lesion, nevus simplex, is seen in newborn infants.
+This is often confused with capillary malformations.
+When these birthmarks appear on the forehead, eyelids, nose, or upper lip, they are called "angel kisses."
+When located on the back of the neck, scalp, or back, the lesions are called "stork bites."
+These lesions fade by 1-2 years of age.
+They do not require treatment.